National Zoo’s giant panda Mei Xiang could be pregnant | WTOP

 All three were eventually moved to China as part of a breeding agreement with the country.

-WTOP’s Zeke Hartner contributed to this report.
+WTOP’s Thomas Robertson contributed to this report.